Franciszek Kleeberg

-Franciszek Kleeberg (1 February 1888, in Tarnopol – 5 April 1941, near Dresden) was a Polish general.
+Franciszek Kleeberg (1 February 1888, in Tarnopol, Austria-Hungary – 5 April 1941, near Dresden) was a Polish general.
 He served in the Austro-Hungarian Army before joining the Polish Legions in World War I and following the Polish Independence later the Polish Army.
 During the German Invasion of Poland he commanded Independent Operational Group Polesie (Samodzielna Grupa Operacyjna "Polesie").
 He never lost a battle in the Invasion of Poland, although he was eventually forced to surrender after his forces ran out of ammunition.
-Imprisoned in Oflag IV-B Koenigstein, he died in hospital in Dresden on 5 April 1941 and was buried there.
+Imprisoned in Oflag IV-B Koenigstein, he died in a hospital in Dresden on 5 April 1941 and was buried there.

 Early life

-General Franciszek Kleeberg was born on 1 February 1888 in Tarnopol (then part of Austro-Hungarian Empire, next Tarnopol in interwar Poland again, now Ternopil Ukraine).
+General Franciszek Kleeberg was born on 1 February 1888 in Tarnopol (then part of the Austro-Hungarian Empire, next Tarnopol in interwar Poland again, now Ternopil Ukraine).
 He was of German and Swedish ancestry on his paternal side.
 His father, an officer of the Austrian Dragoons, took part in the Polish uprising of 1863/64.
 After the fall of the uprising he returned home, and according to the family legend said: "Now the country, Poland, will need good soldiers.
 'Franek' will be a soldier."
 After graduation from the military vocational school at Hranice (Mährisch Weißkirchen) in Moravia, Kleeberg continued studies at military academy in Mödling, Lower Austria.
 Promoted to the 2nd Lieutenant in artillery, he served in the capital Vienna, where he completed studies at the Academy of the General Staff (k.u.k.
 Kriegsschule).

 War experience

 He took part in the First World War, first in the Austro-Hungarian army, and after May 1915 as an officer in the Polish Legion.
-He commanded a regiment in the Polish–Soviet War of 1919-21.
+He commanded a regiment in the Polish–Soviet War of 1919–1921.
 In 1925 he completed studies at a French military school in Paris and became the commander of the Supreme Military School in Warsaw.
 After Jozef Pilsudski's coup d'état, he was dismissed from that post in 1927 and sent to command an infantry division in Grodno.